Psychology 101 - General Psychology » Spring 2022 » Quiz 2 Biology & Psychology

 In the nervous system, the job of the axons is to ________ other neurons.

-B. integrate information from
+A. detect information from

-C. transmit action potentials to
+B. transmit action potentials to

-D. detect information from
+D. integrate information from

 Question #6